 Ground Penetrating Radar (GPR) for Subsurface Void Detection

-GPR quickly, safely and accurately detects subsurface voids.
-Many states departments of transportation use GPR to assess necessary highway and road repairs.
+GPR quickly, safely, and accurately detects subsurface voids.
+Many state Departments of Transportation use GPR to assess necessary highway and road repairs.
 They have found the cost savings to be substantial and the disruption of traffic to be minimal due to the speed of the GPR units in providing real-time imagery.
-With GPR we can scan a larger area in a shorter time than x-ray units which saves money.
+With GPR we can scan a larger area in a shorter time than X-ray units, which saves money.

-Once the voids are identified, PFT injects polyurethane foam that expands and fills the voids while compacting the surrounding soil and helping to prevent the problem from recurring in the future.
+Once the voids are identified, Polyjacking.com injects polyurethane foam that expands and fills the voids while compacting the surrounding soil and helping to prevent the problem from recurring in the future.

 Return to the main Ground Penetrating Radar page.